Rural Communities Policy

 What are timescales?

-Please scroll down and click on the links below to find about different aspects of the project.
-We will be sharing more information on the project and how to get involved as it progresses.
+Please click on the links to the right or below to find about different aspects of the project.

 The principle investigator for the project is Jane Atterton, and you can email her at jane.atterton@sruc.ac.uk.